kefahi/fastapi/readme.md

 - Using `json_logging` and FastApi middleware to create jsonl (JSON Lines) log file
   - Easy to view and query using tools like `jq`
   - Captures errors/exception with stacktrace
-  - Produces a log entry for every api call
+  - Produces a log entry for every api call with extensible details
 - Settings setup to feed from `dotenv` style (File or Environment variables)
   - Port/Listen address
   - Database connection string
   - Log file path (jsonl)
 - Database configuration using `SQLAlchemy`
 - Suggested code structure
-  - Under `api` folder, apis are broken into api-sets, each Api set is served from a separate directory and can be mounted arbitrarily on the main api route. e.g. /my1stapiset, /2ndapiset ...etc.
+  - `api` folder: apis are broken into api-sets, each Api set is served from a separate directory and can be mounted arbitrarily on the main api route. e.g. /my1stapiset, /2ndapiset ...etc.
-  - `utils` folder contains common code like settings, db models ...etc.
+  - `utils` folder: contains common code like settings, db models ...etc.
 - Optimized / small footprint container image based on barebone Alpine 3.15.
 The skeleton image size containing the code + python + depdedent python modules (the file fastapi-backend.tar.gz below) is only 23MB.
-This also makes it an ideal option for off-line deployements (copying the image to a server that doesn't have internet access).
+This also makes it ideal for off-line deployements (copying the image to a server that doesn't have internet access).

 ### Install / usage

 #### Requirements

+- git
-- Python 3
+- python 3
+- pip

+Optional:

+- podman
-- Pip
+- gzip

 #### Clone the code